Baseline Models#

 Returns:

-Predictions of shape (B, L_horizon, H).
+Predictions of shape (B, horizon, num_targets).
 All horizon steps receive the same local mean value.

 Raises:

-ValueError – If the model has not been fitted or x is not 3-D.
+ValueError – If the model has not been fitted and no horizon hint was provided, or if x is not 3-D.

 Configure whether metadata should be requested to be passed to the fit method.